vhenzl/farnostpribyslav.wz.cz/docs/zpravy-data-model.md

 - `komentar` int(1) unsigned DEFAULT 0
   - Comment toggle (0/1).
 When 1, the detail view renders the comments module.
 Business logic for comments is out of scope here.
 - `datum_utc` datetime NOT NULL
+  - Misnamed in legacy schema: values are in local Prague time (Europe/Prague), not UTC.
+In this project we treat it as local time and alias it to `datum_iso` in queries when needed.
   - Canonical timestamp used for date formatting in UI (day, month, year, weekday, time).
 Listing and detail derive display fields from this value.

 Key behaviors and constraints observed in code (`_zpravy.php`):